oumaymahammami/VehicleDashboard/README.md

 ---

-## Hardware (Wokwi Simulation)
+## Hardware (Physical ESP32)

-The data collection part of this project runs on an ESP32 microcontroller:
+The data collection part of this project runs on a **physical ESP32 microcontroller** (not a simulation).

 * **Microcontroller:** ESP32
 * **Sensor:** DHT11 (Temperature and Humidity Sensor)
 * **Status Indicators:** 3x LEDs (Green, Orange, Red)
-* **(Note:** The web dashboard is built to also support GPS/Altitude data for future expansion, as described in the project goals.)
+* **Note:** The web dashboard is built to also support GPS/Altitude data for future expansion, as described in the project goals.
+A `diagram.json` file (or wiring diagram image) is included to describe wiring and pin connections.

 ---